 To start the process, please read the admission requirements to determine your eligibility.
-If you have questions about your eligibility, please request an eligibility review by emailing our Graduate Program Coordinator Justin Kyle Bush.
+If you have questions about your eligibility, please request an eligibility review by emailing our Graduate Academic Advisor Justin Kyle Bush.
 This email should include a copy of your current resume and informal transcripts.

 Admission requirements for the Master of Engineering: Manufacturing Systems Engineering (MSE) program are listed below.

 Exceptions to standard admission requirements are considered by the admissions committee on an individual basis.

 - A bachelor of science (BS) degree from a program accredited by the Accreditation Board for Engineering and Technology (ABET) or the equivalent.*

 - A minimum undergraduate grade-point average (GPA) of 3.00 or the equivalent of the last 60 semester hours (approximately two years of work) or a master’s degree with a minimum cumulative GPA of 3.00.
 Applicants from an international institution must have a strong academic performance comparable to a 3.00 for an undergraduate or master’s degree.
 All GPAs are based on a 4.00 scale.
 We use your institution’s grading scale; do not convert your grades to a 4.00 scale.